• Skip to primary navigation

 Brown sugar - Be sure to use dark brown sugar to get the proper taste and color in this bread.

-Guinness - The recipe calls for one 12-ounce can or glass of Guinness beer.
+Guinness - The recipe calls for one 12-ounce can or glass of Guinness stout beer.
 You can also use any other stout beer, as long as it's not a flavored stout.

 Buttermilk - If you don't have buttermilk: Pour a cup of milk into a glass and squeeze about a tablespoon of lemon juice on top.
 Allow it to sit for 5 minutes, then stir.
 Voila!
 Homemade buttermilk.